-As we prepare for the holiday weekend, our thoughts turn to inventive ways to ensure this Easter is extra special.
+As we prepare for the long weekend, our thoughts turn to inventive ways to enjoy the holiday and mix up some delicious Easter cocktails.

-Parks are dotted with golden-yellow daffodils swaying in the breeze and cherry trees across the country have burst into beautiful, pastel-pink blossom.
+Parks are dotted with golden-yellow daffodils swaying in the breeze and birds can be heard singing in the trees from back gardens and balconies around the country.
 It can only mean one thing – Easter is here.
 As everyone considers how to make the most of the long weekend, we wanted to share a few ideas to fill your days with gin-spiration.
 And chocolate, naturally.

-When the sun’s shining, one gin instantly springs to mind – our Lemon Drizzle Gin.
-With the help of the wonderful Frances Quinn, we’ve crafted an easy-to-follow Lemon Drizzle Cake to serve as a delicious dessert or with afternoon tea.
+When the sun’s shining, there’s one gin that instantly springs to mind, and that’s our Lemon Drizzle Gin.
+With the help of the wonderful Frances Quinn, we’ve crafted an easy-to-bake Lemon Drizzle Cake to serve as a delicious dessert or with afternoon tea.

 To give the creation even more zesty freshness, pour the caster sugar into an airtight jar and add a few sprigs of lemon verbena.
 Fasten the lid, shake and allow to infuse overnight (or for a few days, if time allows).